mohammadhoseinGhezelsofla/videoToLinkBot-A-Telegram-bot-is-written-by-Django-and-Telegram-bot-library/README.md

-<h1>videoToLinkBot: A Telegram bot written in Python and Django and Telegram bot library</h1>
+<h1>videoToLinkBot: A Telegram bot is written by Python and Django and Telegram bot library</h1>
-<p>For my university project, I have to write a robot that receives telegram updates through django (webhook) and responds to them.
-Finally ended up with this project.</p>
+<p>For my university project, I wrote a robot that receives telegram messages through Django (webhook) and responds to them.</p>
 <h2>What can this bot do?</h2>
-<p>Currently, if you send it a playlist link from YouTube or Aparat sites, it will extract the video link of that playlist and send it to you in a txt file.
-In this robot, personal experiences and several sites are used to extract links.</p>
+<p>Currently, if you send a playlist link from YouTube or Aparat site, it will extract the video link of that playlist and send those to you in a text file.
+(I used my personal experiences in this project and got help from some sites to get the video links.</p>
-<p>Note: The bot language is persian and can be accessed on Telegram with the username @v2link_bot</p>
+<p>Note: The bot language is Persian and can be accessed on Telegram with the username @v2link_bot</p>
-<p>I have no idea to add more sites, but if a request is registered for a site, I will add it as well.</p>
 <h2>How to run this bot on a server?</h2>
 <p>To run this bot, you need a few things:</p>
 <ul>